Young children can develop their gross motor skills through play and exploration.

 A skipping rope is a really simple yet versatile item that kids will get hours of fun from.

-Not only does it teach kids to skip with a rope, but it can be used in multiple jump rope games.
+Not only does it teach children to skip with a rope, but it can also be used in a variety of skipping games.

 There is so much coordination involved in learning to skip.
-While this is a difficult skill to master and usually takes kids a few years, start toddlers off simply learning how to jump with feet together over a rope held low down.
+Although it’s a difficult skill to master and usually takes a few years, you can start toddlers off by simply teaching them to jump with both feet together over a rope held low to the ground.

 Skipping gives kids a good workout and develops their balance, coordination, and rhythm, and is good for stimulating the vestibular system.